 Bachelor in Environmental Engineering, Bachelor of Science and a Masters of Business Administration

 Shaun is General Manager Infrastructure and Technology at Barwon Water, with extensive experience in operations, asset management, project delivery, business development and transformation.
 Shaun has a young family, and enjoys surfing, bike riding, running and walking along one of the most beautiful coastlines in the world.

-Bachelor of Engineering (Civil) (Honours), Member of the Institute of Engineers Australia
+Bachelor of Engineering (Civil) (Hons), Member of the Institute of Engineers Australia

 Sam is a qualified Senior Maritime Engineer working for AW Maritime Pty Ltd in Port Melbourne and a Member of the Institute of Engineers Australia.
 He brings insights to the challenges associated with coastal adaptation and the phases for successful infrastructure delivery.
 Sam and his family are frequent users of the Victorian coastline.